 Ask a more complicated question that requires a longer answer however, and Siri will open on your iPhone to complete the task.

-Things such as opening an app, setting an alarm, calling your mum or finding out the score of your favourite team can all be done from the Watch though.
+Things such as opening an app, setting an alarm, calling your mum or finding out the score of your favourite team can all be done from the Watch though and Siri also offers on-device translate and support for Announce Messages.

 What can Siri do?